WXY-Belief/DeepSpa/README.md

 python main_1.py
 ```

-If `cell_type_annotation_mode=1` and `draw_3d_mode=1`, meanwhile, cell type and 3D visualisation will be executed.Otherwise, you will need to execute the following command.
+If `cell_type_annotation_mode=2`,using traditional clustering for cell type annotation ,you will need to execute the following command.

 ```
 python main_2.py
 ```

-If the number of cells exceeds 400,000, you can use point cloud by running the following command.
+You can use point cloud by running the following command for 3D reconstruction including 3D surface of tissue/organ and 3D visualization of cell type and anatomic region.
 ```
 python 3D_point_cloud.py
 ```